 Another source of information on foreign born is the Labour Force Survey.
 According to this data source, the share of foreign born in the population has consistently been some 2 percentage points lower than the proportion of foreigners or the foreign born in the population according to the population register.
-In 2010, the share of foreign born according to the LFS amounted to 13.7% (compared to 15.4% of the population register).
-The numbers amounted to 1.1 million (rather than 1.29 million in the population register of January 2010).
-The number of second generation migrants (both parents born abroad) amounted to 404,600 or 4.9% of the population.
-Thus, according to the LFS, the proportion of first and second generation migrants taken together amounted to 18.6% of the Austrian population in 2010.
-(Figure 21)
+In 2011 (annual average), the share of foreign born according to the LFS amounted to 13.9% (compared to 15.7% of the population register).
+The numbers amounted to 1.1 million (rather than 1.3 million in the population register of January 2011).
+The number of second generation migrants (both parents born abroad) amounted to 415,400 or 5% of the population.
+Thus, according to the LFS, the proportion of first and second generation migrants taken together amounted to 18.9% of the Austrian population in 2011.
+(Figure 26)

-28 For a detailed analysis and methodological issues see Biffl et al. (2008).
+&lt;sup>30 For a detailed analysis and methodological issues see Biffl et al. (2008).